kimmknight/raweb/README.md

 ## Features

+* A web interface for your RemoteApps (and full-desktop RDP sessions)
-* Webfeed to put RemoteApps in client start menu.
+* Webfeed to put RemoteApps in client start menu
-* Authentication to provide different apps to different users.
+* Optional authentication to provide different apps to different users
 * File type associations on webfeed clients

 ## Download